Home » Practice Areas » Birth Injury Lawyer in New York » Forceps Injury Birth Injury Lawyers in New York

 Porter Law Group has recovered more than $500 million for seriously injured clients since 2009, including multiple pediatric recoveries exceeding $8 million for children with permanent labor-and-delivery-related disabilities.
 Led by Harvard-educated attorney Michael S. Porter, a former U.S. Army JAG Corps Captain with over 20 years of trial experience, the firm retains maternal-fetal medicine specialists, neonatologists, pediatric neurologists, and life care planners on every case.
 Seven of eight partner-level attorneys are recognized by Super Lawyers, a distinction earned by fewer than 5% of New York attorneys.

 "Forceps cases are different from vacuum cases.
-The injury patterns are different forceps produces facial nerve palsy and skull injuries that vacuum doesn't, while vacuum produces cephalohematoma and subgaleal hemorrhage that forceps doesn't.
+The injury patterns are different, forceps produces facial nerve palsy and skull injuries that vacuum doesn't, while vacuum produces cephalohematoma and subgaleal hemorrhage that forceps doesn't.
 The procedural prerequisites are different.
 The chart almost always shows whether ACOG Practice Bulletin No. 219 standards were met."

 — Michael S. Porter, J.D., Porter Law Group